siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 * greenDAO consists of two components
     * the greenDAO gradle plugin, which generates code
-    * the greenDAO library, which is used by your appliction
+    * the greenDAO library, which is used by your application

 ## greenDAO - 5 - Getting Started cont.